 Based on the way these and other vaccines work, experts to do not believe that getting a COVID-19 vaccine while breastfeeding would be harmful for a breastfeeding infant.
 Studies have shown that other kinds of vaccines that are routinely given in the United States are not harmful during breastfeeding.
 (Only the smallpox and yellow fever vaccines, which are not routinely given in the U.S., are not recommended for most people while breastfeeding.)

 The components of the COVID-19 vaccines are not expected to enter the breast milk.
 If any small amounts of vaccine ingredients did enter the breast milk, they would most likely be destroyed in the baby’s stomach.
 There is currently no recommendation to avoid the vaccine while breastfeeding, and no recommendation to postpone breastfeeding or discard breast milk after getting the vaccine.

 Antibodies against the virus that causes COVID-19 have been found in the breast milk of people who have been vaccinated.
 More research is needed to know if these antibodies might protect a breastfeeding child against the virus or how long that protection might last.
 Researchers will continue to study COVID-19 vaccines in breastfeeding.
 Talk to your healthcare provider about all of your breastfeeding questions.

 I got the COVID-19 vaccine.
 Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?

-The COVID-19 mRNA vaccine has not been studied for effects on male fertility.
+COVID-19 vaccines have not been studied for effects on male fertility.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at .

 Please click here to view references.